vannguyengd/gooddata-ui/docs/19_webcomponents_dashboard.md

 id: webcomponents_dashboard
 ---

-You can embed view-only GoodData dashboard into your application using `gd-dashboard` custom element, like so:
+You can embed a view-only GoodData dashboard into your application using the `gd-dashboard` custom element with the following:

 ```html
 <!-- minimal setup -->